Form a team and register your time slots before 2.10

 Option 1: Virtual Machine¶

 The recommended option is to bring the course’s virtual machine to your own computer.
-The virtual machine comes with CCS IDE pre-installed.
+The virtual machine comes with all neccessary software installed

-The package size is 12GB, so downloading it will take some time.
+The package size is 15GB, so downloading it will take some time.
 When copied from the workstation, the virtual machine fits on a 16GB USB stick / Google Drive, etc.

 NOTE for MAC users with M1 and M2 chips: Unfortunately, VirtualBox is not supported on this platform, so you cannot use your computer for SensorTag programming.